utdata/icj-class/css/css-in-class.md

 <p class="credit">
 ```

-- Now add the following styles to your style sheet:
+- Now that we've defined it, we can add the following styles to your style sheet to target the credit:

 ```css
 .credit {